-- You may grant a subsequent proxy by telephone or through the internet. - You may submit another properly completed proxy card with a later date. - You may send a timely written notice that you are revoking your proxy to our Secretary at 1180 Celebration Blvd.
-Suite 103, Celebration, FL 34747. - You may attend the Annual Meeting and vote in person.
+- You may grant a subsequent proxy by telephone. - · You may grant a subsequent proxy online. - You may submit another properly completed proxy card with a later date. - You may send a timely written notice that you are revoking your proxy to our Corporate Secretary at 1180 Celebration Boulevard, Suite 103, Celebration, FL 34747. - You may attend the Annual Meeting and vote online.
 Simply attending the meeting will not, by itself, revoke your proxy.